msveshnikov/midimaker/docs/marketing_strategy.md

     *   Website clicks from social media.
 *   **Community Engagement:**
     *   Participation in online forums and communities.
-    *   User-generated content (e.g., music created with AutoMusic Generator).
+    *   User-generated content (e.g., music created with MidiMaker Generator).
     *   Feedback and suggestions received.
 *   **Media Mentions:** Track mentions in blogs, news articles, podcasts, and other media outlets.
 *   **Downloads/Usage:** (If trackable - e.g., if a downloadable application or API is developed later).